Top 3 Quality Errors Business Owners Make When Outsourcing Offshore

 Calibrating is easy and can be achieved by regularly having all stakeholders - the auditors, a member of the offshore team - assess the same work so the variances in scoring can be managed.

-The quality of your product or service does not need to suffer because you've decided to take advantage of the savings and other benefits that outsourcing/offshoring provides.
-By simply investing a little more time and effort to establish a QA framework, you can secure your customers' experience and your business's expected outsourcing/offshoring RoI.
+The quality of your product or service does not need to suffer because you've decided to take advantage of the savings and other benefits that outsourcing offshore provides.
+By simply investing a little more time and effort to establish a QA framework, you can secure your customers' experience and your business's expected outsourcing ROI.

 The right service provider will either guarantee quality while delivering outcomes, or make sure you're guided in establishing a QA framework.